IOCCC image by Matt Zucker

 … is a good motto for those writing code for the IOCCC.

-The IOCCC size tool source is not an original work, unless you are Anthony C Howe, in which case it is original! :-) Submitting source code that uses the content of iocccsize.c, unless you are Anthony C Howe, might run the risk of violating Rule 7.
+The IOCCC size tool source is not an original work, unless you are Anthony C Howe, in which case it is original! :-) Submitting source code that uses the contents of iocccsize.c, unless you are Anthony C Howe, might run the risk of violating Rule 7.

 While programs that only run in a specific word size are OK, if you have to pick, choose a 64-bit word size.